3D Printing Services

 We use liquid resin material for SLA and filament material for FDM.

 How long does it take to 3D print something?

 Average prints can take as minimal as 2-3 hours and potentially as long as 24 hours, depending on what is being printed.
 For more information, please send us your file for a full quotation.

 How long will it take for a print job to be ready for pick up or shipping?

 Average lead time for a print job is around 2-3 business days.
 This includes printing the project and any post-processing measures that need to be taken.

 What does post-processing involve?

 Post-processing is the next phase in the 3D printing process once the actually printing phase has been completed.
 With post-processing, numerous steps can be taken.
 Post-processing can involve (but are not limited to) cleaning, sanding, or UV curing prints.
-These steps are dependent on the file that is being printed and the type of resin material that is being used.
+These steps are dependent on the file that is being printed and the type of 3D Printing Technology/3D Print Material being used.

 Can I provide you one of my STL files for a free sample print to see print quality?